Wilfrid Hodges' logic page

 Copper and arsenic processing at Ramsley mine, a short talk for the Industrial Archaeology group of the Devonshire Association (February 2013).

-The website of the IUHPS Division of Logic, Methodology and Philosophy of Science is at http://www.dlmps.org.
+The website of the South Tawton and District Local History Group is at http://www.southtawtonhistory.org.uk.
+The website of the IUHPS Division of Logic, Methodology and Philosophy of Science is at http://www.dlmpst.org.

 Author : Wilfrid Hodges